Wernfried/xml-twig/README.md

    }

    const handle_any = [ { function: anyHandler } ];

-   // or use regular expression which matches every element: const handle_any = [ { name: /./, function: bookHandler } ];
+   // or use regular expression which matches every element const handle_any = [ { name: /./, function: bookHandler } ];

    const parser = twig.createParser(handle_any)